 - Assign the amount of virtual hard disk space you want to give to your VM.

-- Name your Virtual machine and click on Finish button.
+- Name your Virtual machine and click on the Finish button.

 Uninstall the Virt-manager